quaintm/gb-projects/macSetup.md

     set fish_user_paths $fish_user_paths ~/anaconda/bin

-###Making Sublime the default text editor
-Rename the package for Sublime Text 2 in Applications to Sublime In ~.config/fish/ add the file config.fish
+###Rename the package for Sublime Text 2 in Applications to Sublime

-Add the line to config.fish:

-    setenv EDITOR Sublime
+In ~.config/fish/ add the file config.fish

 Simlink the subl command: